0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 ### 8. How many validators can be active concurrently?

-There will be up to 100 active validators at a time.
-We will bring in more participants if the limit is reached mid-way through the event as well.
+There can be up to 100 active validators at a time.
+We bring in more participants if the limit is reached mid-way through the event as well.
 Note that active validators is mostly those whose uptime is high.
-Participants with high downtime will be forced out.
+Participants with high downtime are forced out.

 ### 9. How much should I stake?